The True Spirit of the Season, the Best Spirit of our Community and Breathtaking Music

 From the exuberantly druidic steps of Morris dancing to show tunes and children's choirs, the Dundarave Festival of Lights lets the best spirit of our community blaze out in the darkest time of the year.
 It gathers us together as neighbours and friends in the pure joy of music.
-Christmas 2013 brings the Festival to celebrate West Vancouver's Centennial, offering four Saturdays of fabulously festive and free entertainment, from the Dundarave Christmas Fair on November 30th to the legendary Christmas Wassail and Bonfire Night on December 20th.
+Christmas 2014 brings four Saturdays of fabulously festive and free entertainment, from the Dundarave Christmas Fair on November 29th to the legendary Christmas Wassail and Bonfire Night on December 20th.
 Set in the heart of coastal British Columbia's largest outdoor display of Christmas trees, there's no place on Earth like it.

 Ending Homelessness Beautifully

-In the true spirit of Christmas, the Festival calls out the better angels in all of us to make sure no one is left out in the cold.
-Together, through the generosity of everyone who has sponsored a Christmas Tree on beautiful Dundarave Beach, we've raised over $105,000 over four Christmases past for the Lookout Shelter.
-West Vancouver's firefighters have done a lot of heavy lifting in their heroic support of the Shelter.
+In the true spirit of Christmas, the Festival's "Forest of Miracles" calls out the better angels in all of us to make sure no one is left out in the cold.
+Sponsored and decorated by families, community groups and businesses, the Festival's Christmas trees on beautiful Dundarave Beach have raised over $120,000 over five Christmases past for the Lookout Shelter.
+West Vancouver's firefighters deserve special mention for their heroic support of the Shelter.
 The Lookout Emergency Aid Society has used this money to support essential services for the homeless, doubling the transitional services it provides to the most vulnerable people in our community.

 Join us in growing a forest of one hundred Christmas trees on Dundarave Beach by sponsoring a tree of your own.
 Let your light shine.